Below you can see an illustration of how real-world map-reduce implementations are designed (for example, Hadoop):

 But again, statistical probabilities have to be considered:

 Even if the chance that any of the thousands of processes fail is almost 100%, the risk that exactly this particular master process fails is minimal.
-Precisely this property makes Map Reduce implementations very fault-tolerant and more suitable for enormous scale tasks than traditional database implementations.
+This property makes Map Reduce implementations very fault-tolerant and more suitable for enormous-scale tasks than traditional database implementations.